Beyond the bang-bang: Reporting from the front lines of peace

 Dealing with the bang-bang and numbed to the carnage, there is a tendency in our reporting and others’ to accept conflict and the suffering it creates as somehow inevitable.

 But it isn’t.
-Which is why we’re launching a new series, reporting from the front lines of peace.
-We’ll report on how atrocities can be prevented, how societies can be made more resilient, and how peace can be sustainably built.
+Which is why we’ve launched this series, reporting from the front lines of peace.
+The focus of our coverage is on how atrocities can be prevented, how societies can be made more resilient, and how peace can be sustainably built.

 In short, we’re looking at the flipside of humanitarian disaster: attempts at healing and redemption with a focus on the “triple nexus”: the fusion of peace work, development, and humanitarianism.